 Corporate fraud is a serious threat to businesses across the globe.
 Besides costing companies dearly in terms of fines, corporate fraud leads to reputational damage, lost business, and severe penalties.

 Corporate fraud is a white-collar crime that occurs when an organization or its employees deceive individuals or other organizations in order to obtain a benefit or cause damage to another party.

-What are the most common types of fraud in business?
+What are the different types of business fraud?

-Below we list common types of business fraud to look out for.
+Here are 5 types of business fraud that companies should look out for.

 1. Document falsification